manishchetpalli/AnalyticsWithManish/docs/hadoop/HDFS.md

 A Hadoop cluster consists of multiple computers networked together.

-- Racks: A rack is a physical enclosure where multiple computers are fixed.Each rack typically has its individual power supply and a dedicated network switch.
+A rack is a physical enclosure where multiple computers are fixed.Each rack typically has its individual power supply and a dedicated network switch.
 The importance of racks lies in the possibility of an entire rack failing if its switch or power supply goes out of network, affecting all computers within it.
 Multiple racks are connected, with their switches linked to a core switch, forming the Hadoop cluster.

-### Master/Slave Architecture: NameNode and DataNode
+> -- **Master/Slave Architecture: NameNode and DataNode**

 In HDFS, there is one master and multiple slaves.